 How do I use PU/PD?

-When your child cries go into him and offer 1)comforting words (or maybe even a song) while 2) placing your hand on his back.
+When your child cries go into him and offer 1) comforting words (or maybe even a song) while 2) placing your hand on his back.
 If he is under 6 months of age, you can also do shush-pat (note that although TBW suggests this for babies under 6 months, it will work for some past this time so try it out first to see if it will work).
 If you are unable to comfort your baby in his crib after a short period of time then 3) pick him up.
 The moment he stops crying say your sleepy phrase ("time to go to sleep" etc), place him back down in his crib and put your hand on his back and offer words of comfort.
-If he starts to cry again (which he probably will do) then pick him back up again and repeat the process as necessary.
+If he starts to cry again (which he probably will do) then pick him back up again and repeat the process as needed.
 As soon as he falls into a deep sleep remove your hand from his back and leave the room.
 Over time you will want to remove your hand sooner so the pressure of your hand doesn't become a sleep prop.

 Instead of keeping your hand on baby until he falls into a deep sleep, you may also want to try removing your hands from baby when he starts to settle to sleep and take a step back and see if he can put himself to sleep the rest of the way.
 You can gradually move farther from the crib during this stage (either during the first attempt or over days) until you are out the door.
+This approach will help lessen the chance that your hand turns into a new sleep prop for him.

 Trouble shooting tips: